yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 ![SNplot](images/SNplot.png)

-Based on the SNplot, we can see that the noise forms - indicated in red - forms an uniform background and is effectively separated by the horizontal line, meaning we can further use the 346 value as the S/N threshold.
+Based on the SNplot, we can see that the noise - indicated in red - forms a uniform background and is effectively separated by the horizontal line (indicating the S/N threshold), meaning we can further use the multiplication of 346 and 6.
+If the noise was higher than the S/N threshold, it would mean we need to increase the value of the multiplier.

 # Isotope filtering

-Next step is identification of probable isotopic ion masses containing 1-2 13C or 34S from monoisotopic massed in order to prevent incorrect interpretation of molecular composition.
-For this, we will use the IsoFiltR function.
+Next step is identification of probable isotopic ion masses containing 1-2 13C or 34S from monoisotopic masses in order to prevent incorrect interpretation of molecular composition.
+For this, we will use the **IsoFiltR** function.

+Isotope filtering has 4 steps:

+1. Firstly, the mass list is transformed to pairs of ions, which have a mass difference of 1.003355 Da for 13C and 1.995797 Da for 34S with some flexibility for a user-defined error tolerance (by default 5 ppm).
+2. For specific isotopes, KMD values are calculated using the mass difference between 12C and 13C (1.003355 Da) and mass difference between 32S and 34S (1.995797 Da).
+3. Isotope pairs are further refined using *Resolution Enhanced KMD* adapted from {% cite Zheng2019 %}, in which the Kendrick base is adjusted by an experimentally derived integer in order to obtain desired separation.
+4. Finally, abundance ratios are evaluated, where the abundance ratio for 13C should be < 0.6 and abundance ratio for 34S should be < 0.3.

-After performing isotopic filtering, two tables are outputted, one containing the isotopic masses and one containing the monoisotopic and all masses that did not have a matching isotopic mass.
+After performing isotopic filtering, two tables are outputted, one containing the isotopic masses and one containing the monoisotopic masses and all masses that did not have a matching isotopic mass.
 In complex mixtures, a mass can be classified as both monoisotopic and isotopic; in those cases it is included in both output tables and classified after the MF assignment.

 We will change only the S/N ratio parameter, otherwise we can follow with the default settings.